Bully (PlayStation 2)/Unused Music

 - 2 Mission-Related

-Due to a mistake on Rockstar's end, the normal tracks are used during all seasons, leaving these Christmas-themed tracks unused.
+Either intentionally or due to a mistake on Rockstar's end, the normal tracks for the stores' interiors are used during all seasons, leaving these Christmas-themed tracks unused.

 This was supposed to play inside Shiny Bikes.